 Follow these directions to make delicious dried persimmon (Hoshigaki).

-6. Apple – Ringo
+7. Apple – Ringo

 Apple is a worldwide fruit because it is grown everywhere globally.
 You can consume apples after eating delicious and heavy Japanese foods.
 Apple’s cultivation has taken place for thousands of years in European and Asian countries.

 You can enjoy about 7500 different cultivars of apples worldwide.
 In Japan, people started planting apples in the Meiji Period.
 Gradually, apples have become the main exported product of Japan.
-Commonly, the folks will eat fresh apples to enjoy the authentic flavor.
+Commonly, folks will eat fresh apples to enjoy the authentic flavor.

 Because of the diversity in type, you can see apples in many shapes, colors, and sizes.
 Most apples will appear in red, green, pink, yellow, or russeted skin.
 Its flesh ranges from yellowish-white to green, yellow, and pink.